-If you wall mount a display phone, the display may be difficult to read, so desk mounting is recommended.
+If you wall mount a display phone, the display may not be as easy to read, so desk mounting is recommended.
 (Wall mounting instructions apply to corded MLS-model phones only.
 To wall mount an MLC-6 cordless phone, follow the instructions in the booklet provided with the phone.)